German Chocolate Turtle Cake

 • I like using a bottled caramel sauce for drizzling over the top—it’s lighter than the caramel that goes in between the cake layers, and it’s easy to drizzle.

-Make the cake mix according to package directions.
+1. Prepare the cake mix according to package directions.
+Pour half into a 13×9-inch pan and bake for 15 minutes.

-Pour the caramel over the cake and spread it evenly.
-Sprinkle with chocolate chips and pecans.
+3. Pour the caramel over the semi-baked cake, and top with chocolate chips and pecans.

 When you’re ready to serve the cake, pour the heavy cream into the bowl of a stand mixer.
 Add the powdered sugar and vanilla.
 Beat on medium-high until soft peaks form.